pasever/bamazon/README.md

  ### Level one: Customer

-  -- pulling data from databases and presenting the table to the customer
+  -- Pulls data from the database and presents the table to the customer

   ![screen2](screens/Screen2.png)

-  -- customer is placing an order
+  -- Customer places an order

   ![screen3](screens/Screen3.png)

-  -- if qty in our database is enough
+  -- If qty in our database is sufficient

   ![screen4](screens/Screen4.png)

-  -- confirming the order and updating the databases
+  -- Confirms the order and updates the database

   ![screen6](screens/Screen6.png)

-  -- if qty is not enough
+  -- If qty is not sufficient

   ![screen5](screens/Screen5.png)

-  -- databases are updated now.
-New qty has been reflected
+  -- The database is now updated.
+New qty is reflected

   ![screen7](screens/Screen7.png)